purvitrivedi/sei-group-project-3/README.md

 For User Profile, I took the opportunity to explore **conditional rendering** further.
 This meant:

-- The user would never the leave the page when they wanted to make edits.
+- The user would never leave the page when they wanted to make edits.
 - The page would show different things based on a user's actions

  <img src="frontend/src/styles/assets/README/profile.png" alt="profile-page" />